 While the rooms aren’t quite as outstanding as the rest of the resort, the Grand Wailea Maui A Waldorf Astoria Resort has, without a doubt, the best pool complex on the Hawaiian Islands.

 2. Ho’olei Villas at Grand Wailea

 For the high rollers among us, and also linked to the Hilton group is Ho’olei Villas at Grand Wailea.
 Discover a blissful, breezy retreat on Maui’s southern shore at Ho’olei at Grand Wailea.
 The neighbor of Grand Wailea, a Waldorf Astoria Resort, this private enclave blends residence living and resort amenities for the ultimate ‘home away from home.’

 The perfect choice for large families or groups, our residential-style villas have an expansive living space, gourmet kitchen for stylish dining, and a private pool for Ho’olei Villa guest usage only.
 These opulent two- and three-bedroom villas start at 3,200 sq. ft. and provide a tranquil retreat on the elevated mountainside, offering stunning tropical and ocean views from private lanais.

-Starting at $2,000+ USD per night, you will need to have a family to make best use of these villas but it’s hard to imagine a nicer place to spend your vacation than here.
+Starting at $2,000+ USD per night, you will need to have a family to make the best use of these villas, but it’s hard to imagine a nicer place to spend your vacation than here.